 A cosmopolitan centre set in the heart of Southwestern Ontario, London is the region’s economic, entertainment and cultural hub.
-With a population of more than 400,000, London is Canada’s tenth largest city and is an ideal environment to live and pursue your studies.
+With a population of 366,000, London is Canada’s 11th largest city and is an ideal environment to live and pursue your studies.
 Big enough for the ‘big city’ experience, it boasts an extensive health care system and excellent business and career opportunities, while providing the safe and clean atmosphere of a small community.

 London is called The Forest City in reference to its numerous, beautiful pathways and acres of rolling parkland.
 Its tree-lined boulevards and green parks invite cyclists and pedestrians to discover the charms of the city, built at the fork of the Thames River.
 Just down the road from Western, you will find the vibrant Richmond Street in the city centre – a fantastic blend of culture and heritage for you to explore.

 Important factors in deciding where to attend graduate school are the location and the cost of living in that community.
 Not only is London a vibrant cosmopolitan centre, but it offers many of the same benefits of a large city without the high cost of living.

 We experience four distinct and beautiful seasons, ranging from warm, breezy summers to colourful autumns, crisp, snowy winters, and refreshing springs.
 Each brings with it its own beauty and opportunities to enjoy the outdoors.
 Autumn is the perfect time to walk the city’s tree-lined streets and beautiful parks, while skating and skiing are popular pastimes in the winter.
 Spring and summer is best enjoyed in the sun, with London being close to several beaches including Grand Bend and Port Stanley.